Orange, Walnut and Rosemary Muffins

 - In a small bowl, whisk together eggs, yogurt, oil, orange zest, and chopped rosemary.

 - Pour wet mixture into dry mixture and mix until just combined {do not overmix, there will still be some small lumps}.*At this point, I noticed that the mixture looked a bit dry, so I added a small amount of almond milk to moisten.
 This is not part of the original recipe, but it worked well for mine.
-If your mixture looks a bit dry, add 1 tablespoon at a time of almond (or regular) milk until moistened.
+If your mixture looks a bit dry, add 1 tbsp at a time of almond (or regular) milk until moistened.

 - Using an ice cream scoop, scoop batter into liners.
 Bake for 16-18 minutes until tops are slightly golden and firm, and a toothpick inserted in the center comes out clean.